schollz/zxcvbn/docs/builder/content/lessons/tapes.md

 <img src="/static/tape1.png" class="fr">

-To use this feature, simply hit *ctrl* + *r*.
-This will "arm" a recording.
-You should see a blinking bar at the bottom.
-The recording will initiate when it starts at the beginning of the chain and will continue until the end of the chain.
-You should see a growing gray bar at the bottom.
+The tape can be recorded at any time by invoking *ctrl* + *r* on the keyboard.
+This will "arm" a recording which will start recording the next time the chain starts at the beginning of the first beat.
+The bottom bar blinks while it is armed, and then turns solid when it begins to record.
+The bar will grow from the left to the right to indicate the position of the recording.
+The recording duration is set by the total time for the entire chain.

 <img src="/static/tape2.png" class="fr">